Showing top 0 results 0 results found

 Features

-- AI agent (Fin) trained on your help center content for accurate, context-aware responses.
+- Fin AI Agent trained on your help center content for accurate, context-aware responses.

 - Smart triage that routes conversations to the right team based on topic and urgency.